A city that tried to regulate guns

 The once-potent gun lobby, which after the Colorado legislature’s 2013 vote to ban high-capacity magazines following the Sandy Hook Elementary School shooting in Connecticut managed to recall a pair of state senators and force another to resign, is now fractured over tactics and ideology.

 And two years ago, the legislature passed a “red flag” law enabling law enforcement to take guns away from people deemed to be a threat to themselves or to others.
-The vote was viewed here as a sign that some gun control regulation is possible in the current political environment.
+The vote was viewed here as a sign that some gun-control regulation is possible in the current political environment.

 In his virtual town hall two days after the shooting, Fenberg said that defending the Boulder assault weapons ban is “top of mind” as the case works its way toward the Colorado Supreme Court.